凡尔赛

 Versailles Literature / Humble-Bragging

 Imagine someone who complains about their sports car being 'too eye-catching' or sighs that their designer bag clashes with too many outfits — that's Versailles Literature.
-Named after the Palace of Versailles as a symbol of obscene luxury, the meme skewers people who humble-brag in elaborate, roundabout ways.
+Emerging around 2020, named after the Palace of Versailles as a symbol of obscene luxury, the meme skewers people who humble-brag in elaborate, roundabout ways.
 The move: frame your privilege as a burden, drop the flex casually, then wait for the sympathy that never comes.

 Cultural Context